The terms “motion graphics” and “animation” are often used interchangeably. However, they don’t always exist exclusive of each other.

 Another major difference is the presence of a narrative or a story.

-An animated video is most suitable when you’re looking to tell a story.
+An animation is most suitable when you’re looking to tell a story.
 A major visual component of storytelling is the utilization of characters that viewers often find relatable.

-Explainer videos are a good example of animated videos.
+Explainer videos are a good example of animations.

-In a motion graphics video, the main purpose is to create visually stimulating animations that are geared to grab attention.
+In motion graphics, the main purpose is to create visually stimulating animations that grab attention.

 Although storytelling isn’t necessarily absent from a motion graphics video, generally it’s not the core purpose.

-While animated videos comprise of moving illustrations, motion graphics are often added on top of real-life footage.
+While animations comprise moving illustrations, motion graphics are often added on top of real-life footage.

 The following are some of the examples of such motion graphics elements.